Announcing the TechCrunch Disrupt NY 2017 agenda

 2:25 PM – 2:45 PM

-Living for the city with Stonly Baptiste (Urban us), Brad Hargreaves (Common) and Shruti Merchant (Hubhaus)
+Living for the city with Stonly Baptiste (Urban Us), Brad Hargreaves (Common) and Shruti Merchant (HubHaus)

 2:45 PM – 3:05 PM